mrlevitas/UdaciFitness/README.md

 #UdaciFitness

-Triathlon tracking react-native app from React nanodegree
+Triathlon tracking react-native app from Udacity's React Nanodegree.

 run `yarn start` to boot app & use guides below to connect VM or device: